uchicago-library/library_website/README.md

 likely want the secrets repository to live somewhere other than `~/lw-config`.

 Our makefile provides two ways to override the path to the secrets repository.
-The first is to pass a Make variable called `SECRETS_REPO_PATH` in when running every Make rule, e.g.:
+So if you want to override the path to be `/data/local/secret-repos`, you can pass a Make variable called `SECRETS_REPO_PATH` in when running every Make rule:

 ```
 $ make create-repo SECRETS_REPO_PATH=/data/local/secret-repos
 $ make secrets SECRETS_REPO_PATH=/data/local/secret-repos
 ```

-The other way is to customize the `SECRETS_REPO_PATH` environment variable, which only requires exporting it once before running our Make rules:
+Alternatively, you can customize the `SECRETS_REPO_PATH` environment variable, which only requires exporting it once before running our Make rules:

 ```
 $ export SECRETS_REPO_PATH=/data/local/secret-repos